FelisDiligens/md-table-tools/README.md

 This module currently has the following features:

-- Parsing MultiMarkdown and CSV tables
+- Parsing MultiMarkdown, HTML, or CSV tables
 - Converting tables to MultiMarkdown, HTML, or CSV
 - Formatting or minifying MultiMarkdown tables
 - Manipulating parsed tables, e.g.